projecthorus/oziplotter/doc/03_Inputs.md

 TODO: Screenshot

 ## FldigiBridge
-[FldigiBridge](https://github.com/projecthorus/HorusGroundStation/blob/master/FldigiBridge.py), part of the HorusGroundStation repository, connects to 'dl-fldigi', and listens for telemetry in the [UKHAS standard format](https://ukhas.org.uk/communication:protocol).
+[FldigiBridge](https://github.com/projecthorus/HorusGroundStation/blob/master/FldigiBridge.py), part of the HorusGroundStation repository, connects to ['dl-fldigi'](https://ukhas.org.uk/projects:dl-fldigi), and listens for telemetry in the [UKHAS standard format](https://ukhas.org.uk/communication:protocol).
 The telemetry string must use a CRC16 checksum.

+FldigiBridge cares not what modulation scheme (RTTY, or otherwise) your payload is using - it just reads the decoded data out of dl-fldigi via a TCP connection.

 By default, FldigiBridge outputs data to UDP port 55683, which is a default setting within OziMux.